springernature/frontend-playbook/accessibility/house-style.md

 In OSX you can enable [VoiceOver](https://support.apple.com/kb/PH22549?locale=en_US) in System Preferences > Accessibility.
 You may also find navigating without an input device using [Dictation](https://support.apple.com/en-us/HT202584) instructive.
 Ensure your interfaces work with keyboard navigation.

-*Caveat:* unless you're familiar with using AT devices, your experience won't be comparable to that of a habitual AT user.
+*Caveat:* unless you're familiar with using AT, your experience won't be comparable to that of a habitual AT user.
 Beware of making inferences about what's "easier" for AT users based on your own preferences.

 #### Testing with real users